Fabien Roussel

 Fabien Roussel ([fabjɛ̃ ʁusɛl]; born 16 April 1969) is a French politician who has served as national secretary of the French Communist Party (PCF) since 2018.
-He was elected to represent the 20th constituency of the Nord department in the National Assembly in 2017.
-Roussel was a candidate in the 2022 presidential election in which he placed eighth in the first round.
+He was the party’s candidate in the 2022 French presidential election where he placed eighth in the first round.
+Roussel represented the Nord's 20th constituency in the National Assembly from 2017 to 2024.

 Early life

 From a family of activists, Fabien Roussel is the son of Daniel Roussel, former journalist at L'Humanité.
 After he finished high school in Champigny-sur-Marne, in the Paris region, he graduated from the Journalists Development Centre (CPJ).
 He began his career as an image reporter at the Ardennes regional branch of television channel France 3.
 One of his paternal great-grandfathers was a Spanish refugee who died after being interned in the Vernet camp.

 Early political career

 During his high school years, Fabien Roussel engaged in the Mouvement Jeunes Communistes de France (MJCF) to denounce the apartheid in South Africa and demanded the release of Nelson Mandela.
 He also participated in major demonstrations against the Monory law and Devaquet bill, related respectively to employee shareholding and university organisation.

 From 1997, he was advisor in charge of communication for Communist Michelle Demessine, then Secretary of State for Tourism under Prime Minister Lionel Jospin.
 He then worked for Jean-Jacques Candelier and Alain Bocquet.